Online Degree Offers Fulfilling Career Path

 “I had been in roles before that dealt with management and administrative tasks, and I knew I enjoyed those things,” Joseph says.
 “I thought if I could pair that with healthcare, that would be perfect.”

-Although Joseph remained in the College of Nursing and Allied Health Professions, the program format was an entirely new experience.
+Although Joseph remained in the College of Nursing and Health Sciences, the program format was an entirely new experience.

 “I was apprehensive at first because I didn’t really know how to study online,” she says.
 “When I got started, it was a little difficult managing the work because I wasn’t physically going to class, and it was easy to miss assignments.
 But eventually I had my own flow, and I actually preferred online courses.
 They allowed me to work while going to school.”